 Meanwhile, there is a YEAR formula.
 The way you use this formula is similar to the way the previous two formulas were.
 The use of the YEAR formula takes years (in the range of 1900-9999) from date-type data.

-Year, month, and day data in the form of numbers combined with the DATE function generate data with date types, as shown in the figure below.
+Year, month, and day data in the form of numbers combined with the DATE function generate data with data types, as shown in the figure below.
 Date formula writing image, namely:

 The lower formula function converts all uppercase letters in the text to lowercase.
 To use the formula, type the LOWER command, and texts will convert the desired writing to lowercase.

-For example, when implementing the LOWER formula with the formula =LOWER (Don’t Forget to Use HashMicro Software), the result is “don’t forget to use hashmicro software.”
+For example, when implementing the LOWER formula with the formula =LOWER (Don’t Forget to Use HashMicro Software), the result is “don’t forget to use has micro software.”